Interpretable Early Warnings using Machine Learning in an Online Game-experiment

 We build our warning system by training gradient-boosted decision trees with XGBoost~\cite{chenXGBoostScalableTree2016} to predict the time-to-transition, $\ttt = t^* - t$.
 Our training data consists of 1.53 million \textit{time instances}, each containing \textit{feature} values that provide predictive information for a given time step and composition.
 These features consist of the variables listed in the previous section, computed at an instance's time step or averaged over preceding time periods to emulate a 7-hour memory.

 \paragraph{Selection of time instances.}

 We select time instances to avoid spurious signals.
 In early versions of this work, we discovered that the transition requirement of a relative threshold on \texttt{diff pixels reference} caused the algorithm to exploit stable pre-transition periods for prediction, rather than using genuine warning signals.
 Transitions can only be defined on a system in a stable or quasi-stable state, meaning this relative threshold is necessary.
 To prevent the optimization for stable periods, we require the past sliding-window average of \texttt{diff pixels reference} to be less than $0.35/6$ for all time instances.
-This reduces the size of our input dataset by 25\%.
-Other requirements on time instances are explained in SI section~\ref{secSI:filter}.
-Of the 14,160 compositions in 2022, only 6,291 have at least one time instance meeting our requirements, compared to 3,546 compositions out of 6,930 in 2023.
+The effect of removing this filter on the performance is shown in the ``no stable times'' curve of Fig.~\ref{figSI:sensitivity}c.
+This reduces the size of our input dataset by a third.
+Other requirements on time instances are explained in SI Section~\ref{secSI:filter}.
+Of the 14,160 compositions in 2022, only 6,289 have at least one time instance meeting our requirements, compared to 3,546 compositions out of 6,930 in 2023.

 \paragraph{Target value: time-to-transition.}